ZornLab/Mona/README.md

 # Mona - Cell Explorer

-Mona is an R package/Shiny application for single-cell data visualization, with the goal of allowing anyone to explore their data.
+Mona is an R package/Shiny application for single-cell data visualization, with the goal of allowing anyone to explore and annotate their data.
 It is focused on three central ideas:

-Ease - Includes only the most important functions and options, clearly organized, fast loading and processing
+Ease - Include only the most important functions and options, clearly organized, fast loading and processing

 Interactivity - View multiple plots of multiple types at once, change/move/expand them as needed, use tools like zoom, pan, and select

-Design - Modern look and feel, dedicate as much space to plots as possible, everything within a single page
+Design - Clean and modern layout, dedicate as much space to plots as possible, everything within a single page

 ![](github/screenshot.png)